artprojectgroup/woocommerce-apg-weight-and-postcodestatecountry-shipping/readme.txt

 Add to WooCommerce shipping costs calculating based on weight, size and post code, state (province) and/or customer’s country.

 == Description ==
-**IMPORTANT: *WooCommerce - APG Weight and Postcode/State/Country Shipping* required WooCommerce 2.6.0 or higher.**
+**IMPORTANT: *WC - APG Weight Shipping* required WooCommerce 2.6.0 or higher.**

+**NOTE: WooCommerce - APG Weight and Postcode/State/Country Shipping is now called *WC - APG Weight Shipping*.**

-**WooCommerce - APG Weight and Postcode/State/Country Shipping** add to your WooCommerce store the ability to calculate shipping costs based on weight and postcode, state (province) and/or country address shipping.
+**WC - APG Weight Shipping** add to your WooCommerce store the ability to calculate shipping costs based on weight and postcode, state (province) and/or country address shipping.

 = Features =
 * You can add a fixed cost of packing and/or handling per shipping.